What We Love

 - Room Service

 In New York, styles come and go faster than a dinner reservation on a Saturday night.
-But SIXTY SoHo has managed to do the impossible, remain a bastion of downtown cool for nearly 15 years.
-A 2015, multimillion renovation cements its perennially chic status with London designer Tara Bernerd’s new look—think art collector bachelor pad meets flirty pied a terre.
+But SIXTY SoHo has managed to do the impossible, remain a bastion of downtown cool for nearly 20 years.
+A 2015 multimillion-dollar renovation cemented its perennially chic status with London designer Tara Bernerd—think art collector bachelor pad meets flirty pied-à-terre.
 Sunlight streams through loft-style windows in the lobby, which feels more like a living room with seating areas—a velvet chesterfield here, a midcentury armchair there—divided by bookcases covered in design tomes, art catalogs and funky objets d’art.
 On the walls hang works by contemporary art heavy hitters from Ryan McGinley to Will Cotton, including pieces specially commissioned from Harland Miller.

 Bed & Bath